Discover Destinations When to Travel How to get around Visa Packing list Other Tips

 As Greece is part of the Schengen Zone, a trans-European agreement that allows visa-free travel between countries, visiting Italy can be relatively stress-free.

-Visitors from a large number of countries are able to visit Greece for 90 days within a 180 day period without the need for a Visa.
-These countries include those in the EU, Britain, USA, Canada, Australia.
+Visitors from a large number of countries are able to visit Greece for 90 days within a 180-day period without the need for a Visa.
+These countries include the EU, Britain, USA, Canada, and Australia.

 All visitors must have a valid passport with at least 6 months left before its expiry date to enter the country.

 If you’re travelling to Greece during the summer just know that it’s going to be hot.
 It’s best to bring loose-fitting, cool clothes and of course your swimsuit if you’re exploring some of Greece’s idyllic islands.